debjitghosal/Fake_News_Detector/README.md

-# Fake_News_Detector
+# VeriFY
-A machine learning project to classify news as real or fake using trained BERT model.
+VeriFY is a machine learning project to classify news as real or fake by training BERT model.
 Includes real-time news scraping (Al Jazeera RSS) using feedparser and BeautifulSoup, TF-IDF vectorization, and performance evaluation with precision